Records with Sonobeat in 1970 & 1971

 Producer Bill Josey Sr.'s session notes for the March 27, 1971, recording session; he's misspelled Bill Miller's last name...

 The year is 1971.
 The place is Austin, Texas.
-Who and what is this mysterious musical collaboration that Sonobeat co-founder/producer Bill Josey Sr. refers to as, simply, the "Bill Miller Group"?
+Who and what is this mysterious musical collaboration that Sonobeat Records co-founder/producer Bill Josey Sr. refers to as, simply, the "Bill Miller Group"?
 Bill Miller's "Group" is known as Amethyst prior to its near-mythical 1970 and 1971 Sonobeat sessions, but begins the sessions nameless.
-At some point during the 1971 sessions, the "Group" changes its name to The Daily Planet; however, Bill Sr. rarely uses that name.
+At some point during the 1971 sessions, the "Group" changes its name to The Daily Planet; however, Bill Sr. rarely calls the group by that name.
 The Sonobeat sessions produce a highly programmatic album entitled Cold Sun.
 Even more mysteriously, over the following years, the group comes to be known as Cold Sun and the album as Dark Shadows.

 Sonobeat's archives list the following artists on the Cold Sun sessions: Bill Miller, Tom McGarrigle, Hugh Patton, and Mike Waugh.
 The versatile Waugh previously plays bass on Jim Chesnut's country-pop single for Sonobeat and on Bill Wilson's song demo album and Herman Nelson's second song demo album for Sonobeat's sister company, Sonosong Music.
 All songs on the Cold Sun album are written by Bill Miller, except Fall, co-written by Miller and Winston Taylor, and the album's epic finale, Ra-Ma, based in part on Egyptian mythology, written by Miller and McGarrigle with lyric contributions by Herman Nelson, himself deeply interested in metaphysics and the occult.

 Julian Cope Album of the Month review in Julian Cope Presents Head Heritage (May 2009)

-Miller's electric autoharp, perhaps an analog to the 13th Floor Elevators' amplified jug, adds a significant contribution to the distinctive sound of the Cold Sun tracks.
+Miller's electric autoharp, acknowledged by Miller as an analog to the 13th Floor Elevators' amplified jug played by Tommy Hall, adds a significant contribution to the distinctive sound of the Cold Sun tracks.
 But capturing the unique sound of the autoharp challenges Bill Sr., and, after trying and discarding several mirophone techniques, he opts for direct injection, plugging the autoharp's pickups directly into Sonobeat's custom 16-channel mixing console, a common studio technique now known as "direct injection".